HonkingGoose/git-gosling/docs/advanced_topics/clean_up_your_git_history.md

  1 file changed, 1 insertion(+)
 ```

-Dang it, I meant to type `snarglebarf`!
+Dang it, I meant to enter `snarglebarf`!
 Let's check the log to confirm what the commit message is:

 ```git